-- (1) The Board of Directors has determined that the members of the Audit/Risk Committee meet the additional independence criteria required for Audit/Risk committee membership under NASDAQ Stock Market Rules and SEC Rules. - (2) Mr. McGrath became Chairman of the Asset/Liability Committee in June 2021, due to Mr. Mancuso's retirement in May 2021, as a result of attainment of retirement age in Lake Shore Bancorp's bylaws.
+(1) The Board of Directors has determined that the members of the Audit Committee meet the additional independence criteria required for Audit committee membership under NASDAQ Stock Market Rules and SEC Rules.

+(2) The Risk Committee was formerly part of the Audit/Risk Committee.
+The Audit/Risk Committee was separated into two distinct committees in May 2022.